ImDamianHehe/AuraDE-Linux/README.md

 # Important

-**AuraMass** is the terminal emulator used by AuraDE and is currently the **only supported terminal emulator**.
-At the moment, AuraDE does not provide a way to change the default terminal, so **AuraMass is required for a functional AuraDE installation**.

-And you can type ```konsole``` in AuraMass terminal to get KDE's terminal if you have installed konsole.

 **Change the margins ***Top*** to 30 in obconf-qt settings so the DE works properly and more stable**

 # Additional information